 - Enable browser caching

-- Optimize CSS delivery to reduce HTTP request
+- Optimise CSS delivery to reduce HTTP request

 - Avoid self-hosted videos